bonus630/Bonus630DevToolsBar/README.md

 * Folder Shortcuts:
-Pin shortcuts to designated folders, creating a quick and easy-to-access menu for your frequently used directories.
+Pin shortcuts to designated folders,websites,programs or files, creating a quick and easy-to-access menu for your frequently used directories.

 * Custom Icons:
-Personalize your folder shortcuts by assigning custom icons, adding a visually appealing and intuitive element to your organizational system.
+Personalize your folder, websites, programs or files, shortcuts by assigning custom icons, adding a visually appealing and intuitive element to your organizational system.

 * Enhanced Accessibility:
 Streamline your workflow by having instant access to your most-used folders directly from the popup interface.